anewgithubname/MATHM0041-2023/SM1_assessment.md

 - Advanced Topics in Machine Learning (due Mon, week 11)

-For each topic, there should be a document submission (except the Probability Theory) typeset using Latex, discussing mathematical contents covered in the lectures.
+For each topic, there should be a document submission (except the Probability Theory) typeset using Latex, discussing mathematical contents covered in the lectures and answering homework questions and conducting literature review.
 Each submission should be no more than 4 A4-pages using 11 point fonts, standard margin.

+The portfolio should **not** merely replicate all lecture slides or the textbook.
+Instead, it should consist of:

+1. A succinct summary of the lectures.
+2. Answers to all homework questions (proofs should be included in the appendix, which will not count toward the four-page limit).
+3. A review of state-of-the-art literature on the topics chosen by the lecturer.

+A portfolio containing items 1, 2, and 3 will be awarded a 100% score.
+A portfolio containing only items 1 and 2 will receive a 70% score.
+A portfolio that contains only a summary of the lectures will receive a 50% score.

 ## 2 Assessed coursework (40%)

 On week 5 **and** week 9, two coursework will be given.
 These consist